 MOST COMMON DIMENSIONS OF POVERTY Nearly every participant mentioned these categories.
-Other very common dimensions included: A lack of employment and income earning opportunities.
+Other very common dimensions included: 1.
+A lack of employment and income earning opportunities.
 5. Inadequate and low quality shelter, with low quality household assets.
 2. A lack of quality education, for oneself or one's children.
 Inadequate clothing, especially by the standards of one's community.
-3. A lack of adequate health care, for 7.
-Inadequate sanitation. oneself and one's household, or frequently falling ill.
-8. A lack of adequate, clean, or easily 4.
-Insufficient or low quality food. accessible water.
+A lack of adequate health care, for oneself and one's household, or frequently falling ill.
+Insufficient or low quality food.
+Inadequate sanitation.
+A lack of adequate, clean, or easily accessible water.